-Table 36: Spectrum API: command register and reset command
+Table 38: Spectrum API: command register and reset command

-Register r Value Direction Description SPC_M20 CMD 100 w Command register of the board.
+Register Value Value Direction Description SPC_M20 CMD 100 w Command register of the board.
 M2CMD_CARD_RESET 1h A software and hardware reset is done for the board.
 All settings are set to the default values.
-The data in the board on-board memory will be no longer valid.
+The data in the board's on-board memory will be no longer valid.
 Any output signals like trigger or clock output will be disabled.